This week on ‘An Interview with WiseOceans’ we spoke with Dr Paris Stefanoudis, a Postdoctoral Researcher at The University of Oxford

 I didn’t know that I wanted to pursue a career in marine ecology and conservation when I was little.
 Being curious and inquisitive, I had many different interests and change of hearts during my teenage years, so it was difficult for me to make up my mind and decide what I wanted to do in my adult life.

 However, I was always fascinated by animals and the natural environment they live in.
-From documentaries to books and encyclopaedias (internet was just about becoming mainstream when I grew up so not much to find online back then), I really enjoyed the idea of studying the natural world.
+From documentaries to books and encyclopaedias I really enjoyed the idea of studying the natural world

-I did my BSc in Biology, a rather broad degree that touched on several subjects, including genetics, microbes and biotechnology, evolution, plant and animal communities both on land and sea etc. During my BSc studies I realised I was more excited about aquatic rather than terrestrial life so I ended up applying for a MSc in Aquatic Sciences.
-It was heavily focused on freshwater and riverine ecosystems, which I found interesting, but still not 100% what I wanted to do.
+I did my BSc in Biology, a rather broad degree that touched on several subjects, including genetics, microbes and biotechnology, evolution, plant and animal communities both on land and sea etc. During my studies I realised I was more excited about aquatic rather than terrestrial life.
+So, I ended up applying for a MSc in Aquatic Sciences.
+Whilst it was interesting to learn about freshwater and riverine ecosystems, it still did not suit me perfectly.

-I then went on to pursue a PhD in deep-sea ecology, studying habitats lying several thousands of metres below the sea surface.
+Then I went on to pursue a PhD in deep-sea ecology.
+During this I studied habitats lying several thousands of metres below the sea surface.
 I started joining oceanographic expeditions where I learned how to investigate those remote marine habitats using a range of sophisticated tools and state-of-the-art technology.
 It felt out of this world!
 I felt like an explorer!

-That’s probably the first time I realised that I found a field that I would want to work for the years to come: the marine realm.
-Oceans are vast, harbouring such a variety of habitats and life, that I was sure to always find something to keep me interested.
+That’s probably the first time I realised that I found a field that I would want to work for the years to come.
+Oceans are vast, harbouring such a variety of habitats and life, that I was sure to always find something to keep me interested

 I had just finished my PhD, and I was looking for post-doc opportunities in marine ecology.
 At the same time, Nekton was looking for researchers to work on their newly-established lab in Oxford.
 I was aware of their work and their recent expedition on deep reefs in Bermuda, and I really liked their approach of combining state of the art research with effective communications and knowledge exchange activities.
 That’s when I decided to apply; I eventually got the position, and four years later I am still there!

-I feel really lucky being able to go and explore remote coral reef habitats in the tropical Western Indian Ocean, that very few people have ever had the privilege to survey before.
-Because so little is known about these ecosystems, any meaningful assessment of their biodiversity or health status requires the knowledge and scientific input from so many different researchers spread out across the globe.
-It’s this aspect of collaboration and engagement with other researchers that I enjoy the most.
+I feel really lucky being able to go and explore remote coral reef habitats in the tropical Western Indian Ocean.
+Very few people have ever had the privilege to survey these reefs thus far.
+As so little is known about these ecosystems, any meaningful assessment of their biodiversity or health status requires the knowledge and scientific input from so many different researchers spread out across the globe.
+It’s this aspect of collaboration and engagement with other researchers that I enjoy the most

 At Nekton we are trying our best to operate in an ethical, transparent, fair and equitable manner.
-All marine research projects conducted in a host nation state, are co-developed, co-produced and co-disseminated with the government, local and regional stakeholders and researchers, so that they canmaximise research outcomes and achieve a legacy of impact.
+All marine research projects conducted in a host nation state are co-developed, co-produced and co-disseminated with the government, local and regional stakeholders and researchers.
+This way we can maximise research outcomes and achieve a legacy of impact

 That what you do in your BSc or even MSc does not necessarily define your career.
-I thought doing an MSc focusing on freshwater systems, would not allow me to pursue a career in marine science and conservation, but I was wrong of course!
-Most Universities and employers know that, so as long as you have studied something that is relevant to what they are offering, then you should be ok.
+I thought doing an MSc focusing on freshwater systems would not allow me to pursue a career in marine science.
+But, of course, I was wrong!
+Most Universities and employers appreciate relevant education, but it does not have to be an identical match

-If you want to improve your chances, internships can be an effective and quick way to develop new skills and gain some practical experience (e.g. working in laboratory environment or conducting field work) which will greatly improve you academic profile / employability.
+If you want to improve your chances, internships can be an effective and quick way to develop new skills and gain some practical experience.
+This will greatly improve you academic profile / employability